 What kind of homework did you do to write about what you didn’t know firsthand or hadn’t experienced yourself?

 I kept abreast of news articles and stories about the 2008 financial crisis, the bursting of the US housing bubble caused by collapsing mortgage lending standards.
-I asked myself if could it happen all over again, but this time with unregulated and fraudulent student loans.
-Since this never happened, and it isn’t a disguised memoir or anything I’ve observed or experienced directly, I allowed myself some creative license as well.
+I asked myself if could it happen all over again in the financial sector.
+However, housing loans and student loans are much regulated now.
+And no major financial crisis has happened ever since 2008, and so, it isn’t a disguised memoir or anything I’ve observed or experienced directly, I allowed myself some creative license as well.

 I had to read books on history and politics, South African fiction, the reports on the Truth and Reconciliation hearings.
 I also made three trips to various parts of South Africa, some remote, to speak with many, many people about their experiences under apartheid and to write accurately about the geography and natural beauty of the country.